-For one person, being off the grid may mean simply being disconnected from the power grid, while another person may have the opinion that to be “truly off the grid” they must disconnect from all utilities and live a completely self sufficient lifestyle, free from reliance on public sources of utilities, food or housing.
+For one person, being off the grid may simply mean living disconnected from the power grid.
+Another person may think that to be truly off the grid they must disconnect from all utilities and live a completely self-sufficient life.
+Both opinions are correct.
+Living off grid is a way of life.

 With the level of uncertainty in the world today, self-sufficient living is attractive to many.
 Whether you choose to grow a balcony garden to take control of part of your food supply or live on a completely self-sustaining homestead, you are taking part in an off grid lifestyle.

 Research and soul searching will help you determine just how far “off grid” you want to go.
 If you’re not ready to jump in headfirst, you can take small steps over time until you reach your off grid goals.

 How to live off the grid

 If you have decided to build a life off grid, there are some basics to consider before taking the leap.
 Finding the right land, determining how you’ll acquire power and water, and deciding what kind of house to build are all factors to keep in mind as you navigate the transition to a self-sufficient life.